 Other consumables will also need to be replenished on a long trip.
 Items like toothpaste, sunscreen, chap stick, and first aid supplies can often be found in convenience stores in the smallest of towns, or in drug or grocery stores in larger population centers.
 Specialty items like prescription medications, contact lenses, and your favorite brand of chamois butter may need to be sent in a mail drop (more on that below).

 Stove fuel is another common consumable, and one of the harder ones to find if you’re using isobutane canisters.
 In the US you can find it in larger towns at Walmart and outdoor outfitters like REI, or in smaller towns at hardware stores, hunting and fishing stores, rural lodges, and national park visitors centers.
+For more on stove and fuel types, see Bikepacking Stoves.

 Bike parts eventually wear out on a long enough trip.
 After several thousand miles you may need to replace a chain, brake pads (more than once), and maybe even tires.
 You’ll definitely need to buy more chain lube.